NCATSTranslator/TranslatorArchitecture/SmartAPIRegistration.md

 ### x-translator element

 The registration must contain a compliant x-translator element as described [here](https://github.com/NCATSTranslator/translator_extensions/tree/production/x-translator).
-Among other things, the x-translator element defines the infores identifier for this component: an identifier that is common across environments such as dev, test, and production.
+Among other things, the x-translator element defines the infores identifier for this component: an identifier that is common across environments such as development, testing, and production.

 ### Trapi tag